hypersurge/awe6/demos/flash/README.md

-# Demo Suite for awe6 SWF Driver #
+# Demo Suite for awe6 Flash Driver #

 To build load "awe6Swf.hxproj" & compile in [FlashDevelop](http://flashdevelop.org) or run the following at a command prompt: